maximedrouault/mdd/README.md

 ### 6️⃣ Loading Initial Data

-The database schema is automatically created by Spring at startup; you can then load the initial data:
+The database schema is automatically created by Spring at startup; you can then load the initial data :
 ```
 mysql --default-character-set=utf8mb4 -u YOUR_DB_USER -p mdd < back/src/main/resources/data.sql
 ```